bryan0545/3_IN_LINE_GAME/README.md

 ```

-### Forntend
+### Frontend
 #### Running
-Enter to forntend folder and run the next commands on bash.
+Enter to frontend folder and run the next commands on bash.

 Install all dependencies.
 ```bash